Satbir-Singh-42/iste-gndec-nexus-63639/replit.md

 3. Empty states display when no data available
 4. Real-time updates without redeployment

-**Migration Status**: All pages updated to use Supabase (Events, Members, Gallery, Home/NoticeBoard).
-See `MIGRATION_GUIDE.md` for complete setup instructions.
+**Migration Status**: ✅ COMPLETE - All database tables created, data migrated, and all pages successfully loading from Supabase.
+Admin panel fully functional at `/admin` route.
+See `MIGRATION_GUIDE.md` for details.